Mapping different skyrmion phases in double wedges of Ta/FeCoB(tFeCoB)/Ta(tTa)Ox

-In order to better understand the formation of skyrmions is these very different regions of the sample, we used the analytical model of isolated bubble developed in \cite{Marine}.
-We calculated the bubble energy relative to the saturated state for the set of experimental parameters extracted at different transition regions.
-This model incorporates the contributions from dipolar, exchange, anisotropy, Zeeman and DMI energies as a function of the bubble diameter.
+In order to better understand the formation of skyrmions is these very different regions of the sample, we used the analytical model of isolated skyrmion developed in \cite{Marine}.
+We calculated the skyrmion energy relative to the saturated state for the set of experimental parameters extracted at different transition regions.
+This model incorporates the contributions from dipolar, exchange, anisotropy, Zeeman and DMI energies as a function of the skyrmion diameter.
 The total energy is calculated and compared with the thermal energy ($k_BT$) to estimate the thermal activation barrier (Fig. \ref{remmap}(c)).
-The effective ferromagnetic thickness is taken into account, ie. we have removed the dead layer thickness from the nominal thickness of FeCoB (which is the one represented in Fig. \ref{remmap} (a)).
-By using two sets of experimentally extracted magnetic parameters, respectively corresponding to the PMA to paramagnetic transition on the one hand (cross or triangle regions, giving similar magnetic parameters) and to PMA to IPA transition on the other hand (star), we calculated that a stable energy minimum exists for a skyrmion for both sets of parameters confirming the experimental observations of stable skyrmions in all these transition regions.
+The effective ferromagnetic thickness $t_{FM}^{effec}$ is taken into account, ie. we have removed the dead layer thickness from the nominal thickness of FeCoB (which is the one represented in Fig. \ref{remmap} (a)).
+By using two sets of experimentally extracted magnetic parameters, respectively corresponding to the PMA to paramagnetic transition on the one hand (cross or triangle regions, giving similar magnetic parameters) and to PMA to IPA transition on the other hand (star), we managed to show that a stable energy minimum (ie. a skyrmion) exists for both cases, confirming the experimental observations of stable skyrmions close to these transition regions.
 When comparing PMA to IPA and PMA to PM transition regions, we obtain a slight decrease of magnetization (1\%) and strong decreases of both surface DMI $D_s=D\times t$ (30\%) and surface anisotropy (30\%).
 Both these surface quantities are linked to surface quality thus similar variations are not surprising.